 Available updates include:

-Adobe Releases Security Updates for Flash Player, Reader, and Acrobat - Posted on Tuesday May 12, 2015
+Cisco Releases Security Updates - Posted on Thursday June 25, 2015

-Adobe has released security updates to address multiple vulnerabilities in Flash Player, Reader, and Acrobat.
-Exploitation of some of these vulnerabilities may allow a remote attacker to take control of an affected system.
+Cisco has released security updates to address vulnerabilities in Web Security Virtual Appliance (WSAv), Email Security Virtual Appliance (ESAv), and Content Security Management Virtual Appliance (SMAv) software.
+Exploitation of one of these vulnerabilities may allow a remote attacker to take control of the affected appliance.

 US-CERT encourages users and administrators to review the Cisco Security Advisory and apply the necessary updates.

-Users and administrators are encouraged to review the WordPress Security and Maintenance Release and upgrade to WordPress 4.2.2.
+Users and administrators are encouraged to review the Chrome Releases Page and apply the necessary updates.

-Apple Releases Security Updates for Safari - Posted on Thursday May 07, 2015
+Drupal Releases Security Updates - Posted on Thursday June 18, 2015

-Apple has released security updates for Safari to address multiple vulnerabilities.
-Exploitation of some of these vulnerabilities may allow a remote attacker to take control of the affected system.
+Drupal has released updates to address multiple vulnerabilities.
+Exploitation of one of these vulnerabilities could allow a remote attacker to gain access to a system account, including an administrator's.